 - Double-check that their testing room meets seating requirements, including guidelines for type and spacing of seats. - Assign seats at random or by prearrangement with the coordinator.
-Never allow students to select their own seats. - Cover or remove any instructive material, such as maps and charts. - Confirm the clock works. - Post information for students on the board. - Read scripts exactly as written. - Maintain security in the testing rooms. - If school policy allows, have a plan to collect devices, such as mobile phones and smartwatches, from students, or have a designated area in the room for students to place their devices as they enter the room.
+Never allow students to select their own seats. - Cover or remove any instructive material, such as maps and charts. - Confirm the clock works and is visible from all seats in the room. - Post information for students on the board. - Read scripts exactly as written. - Maintain security in the testing rooms. - If school policy allows, have a plan to collect devices, such as mobile phones and smartwatches, from students, or have a designated area in the room for students to place their devices as they enter the room.
 Be sure to instruct students to power off their devices before collecting/storing them.